wrench-project/wrench-python-api/dev/DEVELOPMENT.md

   - Add whatever class/method, with full docstrings, where most of the "work" is done by calling a method of the `Simulation` class
   - In `wrench-python-api/wrench/api/simulation.py`, implement the needed method(s)

+---

 ## Example #1: Supporting the creation/use of a Workflow object (no interaction with simulation thread)

 The simplest way to learn how to do this is to go through a complete example.
 Let's look at how part of the "workflow" concept is implemented in the API.
 A workflow is a data structure that contains "tasks".
-The [WRENCH C++ API](https://wrench-project.org/wrench/latest/api_developer.html) provides a Workflow class, with all kinds of features and methods, and some of these are implemented as well in the Python API.
+The [WRENCH C++ API](https://wrench-project.org/wrench/latest/api_developer.html) provides a `Workflow` class, with all kinds of features and methods, and some of these are implemented as well in the Python API.
 Let's look at the creation of a workflow.

-In the C++ API, a workflow is created by calling the static method `createWorkflow()` of the Workflow class.
+In the C++ API, a workflow is created by calling the static method `createWorkflow()` of the `Workflow` class.
 In the REST API, we thus need some path that can be requested to cause the creation of a workflow.
 You will note in `wrench/tools/wrench/wrench-daemon/doc/wrench-openapi.json` that all path have about the same prefix: `/simulation/{simid}/...`.
 Each running simulation